Suwayomi/Suwayomi-Server/README.md

 1. **server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run apk extensions.
 All this concludes to serving a REST API to `webUI`.
 2. **webUI:** A react SPA project that works with the server to do the presentation.

+## Support
+Join Tachidesk's [discord server](https://discord.gg/wgPyb7hE5d) to hang out with the community and receive support.

 ## Credit
 The `AndroidCompat` module and `scripts/getAndroid.sh` was originally developed by [@null-dev](https://github.com/null-dev) for [TachiWeb-Server](https://github.com/Tachiweb/TachiWeb-server) and is licensed under `Apache License Version 2.0`.